Zekun-Cai/DTP-Net/README.md

 ```

 ## Todo
-Data will be published after the paper received.
+Data will be published after the paper received.<br>
+The data will be normalized and anonymized, and only the approximate maximum value will be published to protect user privacy.<br>
+There will be a detailed description after after the data is published.